bsoist/bsoist.github.io/_posts/2005-10-09-goofy-links.md

 permalink: /2005/10/09/goofy-links/
 categories:
   - Fun
+tags:
+  - links
 ---
-I&#8217;m clearing out some old drafts on my blog and I noticed that my links are &#8216;goofy&#8217; again.Looks like somebody forgot to escape his amperstands! <i class="fa fa-smile-o"></i>
+I&#8217;m clearing out some old drafts on my blog and I noticed that my links are &#8216;goofy&#8217; again.Looks like somebody forgot to escape his amperstands!